 You might think that sleep is just for the lazy or those who are lacking in energy.
 However, your body needs to rest to renew itself and keep it in shape.

 Being sleep deprived or stress-stricken can lead to aging and wrinkles, especially around the eyes and mouth.
-Make sure to sleep well and maintain a good blood circulation, and you can skip the wrinkles.
+Make sure to sleep well and maintain a good blood circulation.

 5. Exercise regularly